ck-zhang/px/docs/design/sandbox.md

 ### 14.7 Capability inference

 Inference is best‑effort and may be disabled (`auto = false`).
 It must be deterministic for a given px version, base, and profile.

+Inference is **pure**: it affects only the sandbox build; px never writes inferred capabilities back to `pyproject.toml` or other project/workspace artifacts.

 Inference has three layers, applied in order: